Benaah/amaniquery/QUICKSTART.md

 - Python 3.8 or higher
 - 4GB+ RAM (for embedding model)
 - Internet connection (for crawling and LLM API)
-- OpenAI API key (or Anthropic for Claude)
+- Moonshot AI API key (or OpenAI/Anthropic as alternatives)

 ## Installation